Are you looking for the best naturally gluten-free food that you can have as much of as you want with no worries and no guilt?

 If you’ve checked out my reading list you know that I’m a big fan of the food journalist and author Michael Pollan, and I think he said it best.
 “Eat food, not too much, mostly plants”.1

 “Eat food” really means eat real food or whole food, or as he puts it, "don’t eat anything your great-grandmother wouldn’t recognize as food."
-Although he’s not writing about gluten-free food specifically, he’s got good advice for those of us trying to follow a healthy gluten-free diet.
+Although he’s not writing about gluten-free food specifically, this is good advice for those of us trying to follow a healthy gluten-free diet.

 In his later publication “Food Rules”2 Pollan says “If it’s a plant eat it, if it was made in a plant don’t”.
 That’s also good advice but with a caveat for those of us with celiac disease.